For the Newbies out there, It might be a daunting task to determine which plugins to install on your newest WordPress installation.

 Sucuri Security is a free security plugin that secures your website from various kinds of threats on the internet.

-This plugin has several advanced security features that help to secure your site like- File Integrity Monitoring, Remote Malware Scanning, Post-Hack Security Actions, Security Notifications among others.
+This plugin has several advanced security features that help to secure your site- File Integrity Monitoring, Remote Malware Scanning, Post-Hack Security Actions, and Security Notifications, among others.

-You can get premium features by upgrading to Pro the plan.
-But for most of the users, the free features are enough for the needs.
+You can get premium features by upgrading to the Pro plan.
+But for most of the users, the free features are enough for their needs.

-With this Plugin you also get all the important GA (Google Analytics) data right on your WordPress dashboard, like- audience report, behaviour report, content report, and so on.
-So you need not log in to your GA to view your site’s performance.
+With this plugin, you also get all the important GA (Google Analytics) data right on your WordPress dashboard, like audience reports, behaviour reports, content reports, and so on.
+So, you need not log in to your GA to view your site’s performance.

-SEO is the most important thing that you need to focus on if you ever want to appear on the google search results.
-And Yoast SEO helps you in achieving that precisely.
+SEO is the most important thing that you need to focus on if you ever want to appear on Google search results.
+And Yoast SEO helps you achieve that precisely.

-This plugin helps you correct your On-Page SEO by providing you with the information about what to include or exclude from your page or blog post.
-It also does the Technical SEO work for you like creating and submitting Sitemap to Google and modifying your Robots.txt file.
+This plugin helps you correct your On-Page SEO by providing you with information about what to include or exclude from your page or blog post.
+It also does the Technical SEO work for you, like creating and submitting Sitemap to Google and modifying your Robots.txt file.

 You can also buy a pro version of this plugin if you desire additional functionalities.
 However, the free version can easily suffice most of the needs.

-This plugin allows you to create a structured table of contents to breakdown your long blog posts.
+This plugin allows you to create a structured table of contents to break down your long blog posts.
 This breakdown helps users navigate your blog posts easily.
 This results in increased on-page time and bounce rate.
-This all together gives positive signals to Google and your website starts crawling up the SERPs.
+All these give positive signals to Google, and your website starts crawling up the SERPs.

-The Smush plugin helps you to minimise the size of your image files.
-This not only improves the load time of your pages but also saves the bandwidth of your server.
+The Smush plugin helps you to minimize the size of your image files.
+This not only improves the load time of your pages but also saves your server’s bandwidth.

-The intelligent algorithm of Smush shrinks the image to it’s lowest size without compromising on quality.
-It can also optimize your image at the time you upload them on your server.
-This saves you from hassles of manually shrinking the image every time.
+The intelligent algorithm of Smush shrinks the image to its lowest size without compromising on quality.
+It can also optimize your images at the time you upload them on your server.
+This saves you from the hassles of manually shrinking the image every time.